Follow the step by step process or choose what situation that best describes you:

 Requirements and Standards

 There is no pre-ordained pre-law educational program that you must take in order to be admitted to law school.
 The Law School Admission Council (LSAC) and the ABA have both recommended certain types of coursework that should be taken and skills that should be honed during your undergraduate pre-law education.
 Introductory law and criminal justice courses are helpful, as are courses in political science and government.
-Coursework in mathematics and economics are recommended.
+Coursework in mathematics and economics is recommended.
 Other courses that many pre-law students take are concentrated in American and world history, urban development, international studies, sociology, and oral and written communications.

 Degree Options